Diagnosing & reversing the underlying pathology in the most debilitating systemic amyloid diseases

 Novel Fc-fusion protein

-Attralus is developing a novel Fc fusion protein that binds due to an undisclosed, but separate access point common to all amyloid fibrils.
-AT-03 utilizes a native protein armed with an Fc to stimulate the immune system which has the potential to results in clearance of amyloid.
+Attralus is developing a novel Fc fusion protein that binds to amyloid utilizing a natural accessory component common to all amyloid fibrils.
+AT-03 utilizes a native protein armed with an Fc to stimulate the immune system creating the potential to clear amyloid.

 Novel peptide-immunoglobulin fusion